rdswift/hhb/SPECS.md

 * default help project company name
 * default help project copyright template
 * default help project language
+* default user interface language
+* indicator to remove all working files and directories on exit
+* directory to write log files (if used)
-* full path and name of log file (if used)
+* maximum number of log files to keep (if used)
-* logging information level (if used)
+* logging information level
 * location of template files (May be relative to program directory by starting with ".\" to accommodate portable application.)
 * location of hhc.exe compiler executable (May be relative to program directory by starting with ".\" to accommodate portable application.)
 * location of working directory (May be relative to program directory by starting with ".\" to accommodate portable application.
 Blank entry will use the directory for all users' application-specific data.)
 * check for updates at startup indicator
-* last 5 help projects (Perhaps this would be better stored in the registry because it may not apply if application is run from a USB stick on a different computer.)
+* last 5 help projects (?)
+(Perhaps this would be better stored in the registry because it may not apply if application is run from a USB stick on a different computer.)
 * default template file (?)
 * other items?